fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2025-2-10-singapore-manners-etiquettes.md

 Whether at hawker centres, MRT stations, or bubble tea shops, Singaporeans take queueing seriously—cutting the line is a guaranteed way to earn some disapproving stares.

-+ Returning Trays at Hawker Centres
++ Returning Trays at [Hawker Centres'(https://fromhktosg.github.io/hk-versus-sg-food/)

 The tray return policy in Singapore is now enforced, so diners are expected to clear their tables after eating.
 Not doing so isn’t just rude—it might get you a fine.